 Over the past few years, there has been a sharp increase in demand for female main characters in video games.
 This isn’t surprising considering that almost 50% of gamers are female, yet the vast majority of protagonists are male.
 As this is a fairly major issue in the gaming community at the moment, there are a wide variety of different approaches an editorial can take when examining the problem.
 To put it simply – a proper and comprehensive look at the state of female protagonists in video games would be a thesis far too great for a single article to do it justice.
 Therefore, I’ve chosen to limit the discussion to merely the aspect of writing female characters, and how some people see this as an obstacle to creating believable female characters in video games.

 Outside of my writing on the video game industry, I write novels – urban fantasy, new adult stuff, mostly.
 As it happens, the majority of the characters I write are female, including the protagonist of my series.
 Despite being male, I’ve never had even the slightest difficulty writing female characters and it strikes me as odd that people do.
 I subscribe heavily to the train of thought that women are people, not some foreign beast that is unknowable.
 I can write people.
+Don’t believe me?
+Then maybe I should publish some of my novels so you can see it for yourself.
+In fact, my friend has recently pointed me in the direction of these different Author websites, to give me inspiration for my own site, (which I should probably get around to creating at some point), allowing my writing and video games to be made separate from each other.
+I want people to have the opportunity to find out more about my novels and my inspiration behind them.
+You’ll soon see that I don’t have a problem writing about anything.
 Actually, as a writer, I can write foreign beasts too; that’s part of the charm of imagination and intuition.
 Nevertheless, for reasons that are beyond me, it is still a widely held belief that women are so inherently different from men so as to make understanding how their minds work completely impossible.

 An example: when I was writing my first novel, a friend of mine asked me if I had any female characters in it.
 This struck me as an odd question, but I answered truthfully that I did indeed have female characters in my book.
 He scratched his head and asked me how I did it.
 It took me a second to realize exactly what he was referring to – that women would somehow be difficult to write.
 I gave him essentially the exact explanation I wrote above, that men aren’t from Mars and women aren’t from Venus; they actually meet somewhere in the middle on a little place called Earth.
 I don’t think it was a satisfying answer for him.